pdumoulin/brightwheel-downloader/README.md

 $ (env) pip install -r requirements.txt
 ```

+Install [exiftool](https://exiftool.org/) via your favourite package manager.
+See [exif_notes](https://github.com/pdumoulin/gphotos-uploader/tree/main/exif_notes) for details about why.
+If you don't want to set exif data, use the `-s` flag when downloading media.

 ### Download Activities Metadata

 Authenticate with API and download metadata into sqlite database.